 When Can I Register For The Test?

-Registration opened Wednesday 1st May 2019 and will close on Friday 6th September 2019 (although they do allow people to apply later and pay a late entry fee of £75).
+Registration opened on Thursday 14th May 2020 and will close on Friday 25th September 2020 (although they usually allow people to apply later and pay a late entry fee).

 When Are The Test Dates?

 This year (2020), the test dates have been confirmed as:

 - Saturday 28th November 2020, at 10am

 - Saturday 12th December 2020, at 10am